gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 You'll see that the response not only identified the *Create Reservation* **intent** but also provides me a list of **entity** values it parsed from the request.
 Notice also that the *tomorrow night at 7* is further provided as a date/time value of *2018-04-26 19:00:00*.

+#### Keys

-Finally, make not of the *Keys* button.
-For now, we'll be working off the **Free** started key provided by LUIS.
-This gives you 10,000 requests per month!
-However, for production workloads, you can associate a Standard Tier Cognitive Service's subscription key created within your Azure subscription for higher throughput and performance.
-For now, we're going to stick with our starter key.
+Make not of the *Keys* button back on the *Publish* screen.
+For now, we've been working off the **Free** started key provided by LUIS.
+This gives us 10,000 requests per month!
+However, for production workloads, you can associate a Standard Tier Cognitive Service's subscription key created through your Azure subscription for higher throughput and performance.

 ## Quick Recap